themesberg/flowbite/content/customize/configuration.md

 You will probably want to be able to add your own colors, fonts, sizings, shadows, and other styles to the default set of utility classes from FlowBite and Tailwind CSS.

-You can easily to so by editing the `tailwind.config.js` file from the root folder of your project.
+You can easily do that by editing the `tailwind.config.js` file from the root folder of your project.

 ```javascript
 module.exports = {